 I am 76 year old and continued doing regular Yoga myself and also teach Yoga to my students.
 But I had gradual deterioration of both my knee function for at least 3 years.
 I was unable to walk when I came from New Delhi to Kolkata and met Dr Ujjwal K Debnath.
 He reassured me that I shall get a normal life back in 6 months time.
 He promised to do both the knee replacements surgery at the same time.
 He was right and after few days in the hospital, I recovered in my daughter’s home in Kolkata.
-My both knees were severely bent.
-Now, I am absolutely astounded by what I can do.
-A month after my surgery, I was walking without support.
-Now, I am back to grocery shopping and working out, and with no pain whatsoever.

 I am back in New Delhi home for last 6 months.
 I am quite pleased with the outcome and continue to do simple yoga positions and teach my students.

 My advice to people who require both knee replacement surgery

 Patient compliance is a very real necessity that can determine whether a patient successfully recovers or experiences difficulties with the new artificial joint.
 It is important to maintain reasonable expectations about bilateral total knee replacement recovery time and rehabilitation.
 Dr Debnath employs multimodal pain management that includes injections during the surgery that significantly reduce the patient’s pain levels for the first 48 hours after surgery, so they can be up and moving next day after surgery.
 And it also reduces the need for pain medications after surgery.
 Dr Debnath takes you through the whole process i.e. the procedure, pain management, post-op therapy.
 One can always feel confident talking to him

 Mrs Nirmala Sinha, New Delhi

 My suffering from Knee pain due to Rheumatoid arthritis and Osteoarthritis!!